Top Web Design Trends for 2026

 How Your Business Can Use Bento Grids

 Bento grids are ideal for: SaaS feature pages, e-commerce product showcases, agency portfolios, and content-heavy homepages.
-The key rules: use a 4 or 12-column CSS Grid foundation, vary tile sizes for emphasis, keep whitespace generous, and add subtle shadows to differentiate tiles from the background.
+Use a 4 or 12-column CSS Grid foundation, vary tile sizes for emphasis, keep whitespace generous, and add subtle shadows to differentiate tiles from the background.

 "The Bento Grid has moved from a cool Apple-inspired trend to a must-have format for high-end web design.
 It addresses the two biggest challenges of the modern web: information density and multi-device seamlessness." — Haddington Creative, 2026